Tuna-Onguner/Tuna-Onguner/README.md

 - 🔭 I’m currently working on [Project Name](link-to-project) - a brief description of the project.
 -->
-- 🧬 I'm currently learning bioinformatics and computational biology.
+- 🧬 I'm currently learning bioinformatics and computational biology, and interested in archaeogenetics.
 - 📫 How to reach me: [tuna.onguner@icloud.com](mailto:tuna.onguner@icloud.com)
 - 😜 Pronouns: He/Him/His
-- ⚡ Fun fact: I love reading, but only neardy books.
+- ⚡ Fun fact: I love reading, but only neardy books #LostInMiddleEarth

 ---